See Disclaimer regarding information on this site. Some links on this page may take you to organizations outside of the National Institutes of Health.

-- Neurofibromatosis type 2 (NF2) causes hearing loss, ringing in the ears and poor balance.
+- Neurofibromatosis type 2 (NF2) causes acoustic neuromas; hearing loss; ringing in the ears; poor balance; brain and/or spinal tumors; and cataracts at a young age.
 It often starts in the teen years.

 - Neurofibromatosis Fact Sheet.
-National Institute of Neurological Disorders and Stroke (NINDS). http://www.ninds.nih.gov/disorders/neurofibromatosis/detail_neurofibromatosis.htm.
-Accessed February 10, 2010.
+National Institute of Neurological Disorders and Stroke.
+April 2014; http://www.ninds.nih.gov/disorders/neurofibromatosis/detail_neurofibromatosis.htm.

 - MeSH® (Medical Subject Headings) is a terminology tool used by the National Library of Medicine.
 Click on the link to view information on this topic.

 - The Monarch Initiative brings together data about this condition from humans and other species to help physicians and biomedical researchers.
 Monarch’s tools are designed to make it easier to compare the signs and symptoms (phenotypes) of different diseases and discover common features.
 This initiative is a collaboration between several academic institutions across the world and is funded by the National Institutes of Health.
 Visit the website to explore the biology of this condition.